Scott-TechStar/to-do-list/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# To Do list Using React 16, component and classnames

 ## Available Scripts